ceph/ceph/doc/releases/pacific.rst

   longer backwards compatible.
 It is not possible to downgrade a file system from Pacific (or later) to an older release.

 * Multiple file systems in a single Ceph cluster is now stable.
 New Ceph clusters enable support for multiple file systems by default.
 Existing clusters must still set the "enable_multiple" flag on the FS.
-Please see the CephFS documentation for more information.
+See also :ref:`cephfs-multifs`.

-* A new ``mds_autoscaler`` plugin is available for automatically deploying MDS daemons in response to changes to the ``max_mds`` configuration.
-Expect further enhancements in the future to simplify MDS scaling.
+* A new ``mds_autoscaler`` ``ceph-mgr`` plugin is available for automatically deploying MDS daemons in response to changes to the ``max_mds`` configuration.
+  Expect further enhancements in the future to simplify and automate MDS scaling.

 * ``cephfs-top`` is a new utility for looking at performance metrics from CephFS clients.
 It is development preview quality and will have bugs.
-See the CephFS documentation for more information.
+For more information, see :ref:`cephfs-top`.

-* A new ``snap_schedule`` module provides a command toolset for scheduling snapshots on a CephFS file system.
+* A new ``snap_schedule`` ``ceph-mgr`` plugin provides a command toolset for scheduling snapshots on a CephFS file system.
+For more information, see :ref:`snap-schedule`.

 * First class NFS gateway support in Ceph is here!
 It's now possible to create scale-out ("active-active") NFS gateway clusters that export CephFS using a few commands.
 The gateways are deployed via cephadm (or Rook, in the future).
+  For more information, see :ref:`cephfs-nfs`.

 * Multiple active MDS file system scrub is now stable.
 It is no longer necessary to set ``max_mds`` to 1 and wait for non-zero ranks to stop.
 Scrub commands can only be sent to rank 0: ``ceph tell mds.<fs_name>:0 scrub start /path ...``.
+  For more information, see :ref:`mds-scrub`.

 * Ephemeral pinning -- policy based subtree pinning -- is considered stable.
   ``mds_export_ephemeral_random`` and ``mds_export_ephemeral_distributed`` now
   default to true.
+For more information, see :ref:`cephfs-ephemeral-pinning`.

 * A new ``cephfs-mirror`` daemon is available to mirror CephFS file systems to a remote Ceph cluster.
-See the CephFS documentation for details.

 * A Windows client is now available for connecting to CephFS.
 This is offered through a new ``ceph-dokan`` utility which operates via the Dokan userspace API, similar to FUSE.
-See the CephFS documentation for details.
+For more information, see :ref:`ceph-dokan`.

 Upgrading from Octopus or Nautilus